-Russia strikes Odesa, damaging port, grain infrastructure and abandoned hotel
+Russian strikes in Ukraine’s city of Odesa damage port, grain silo and an abandoned hotel

 During the drone attack, Russian authorities delayed or diverted several flights at Moscow’s airports.

-The Defense Ministry said four other Ukrainian drones were also shot down over Crimea and the Black Sea.
+The Defense Ministry said five other Ukrainian drones were also shot down over Crimea and the Black Sea.

 For more coverage of the war in Ukraine, visit: https://apnews.com/hub/russia-ukraine